Trapped particle evolution driven by residual gas collisions: Abstract

 \section{Abstract}

 {We present a comprehensive mathematical model and experimental measurements for the evolution of a trapped particle ensemble driven by collisions with a room-temperature background vapor.
-The model accommodates any trap geometry, confining potential, initial trapped distribution, and other experimental details; it only depends on the the probability distribution function $P_t(E)$ for the collision-induced energy transfer to the trapped ensemble.
+The model accommodates any trap geometry, confining potential, initial trapped distribution, and other experimental details; it only depends on the probability distribution function $P_t(E)$ for the collision-induced energy transfer to the trapped ensemble.
 We describe how to find $P_t(E)$ using quantum scattering calculations and how it can be approximated using quantum diffractive universality \cite{Booth2019}.
 We then compare our model to experimental measurements of a $^{87}$Rb ensemble energy evolution exposed to a room temperature background gas of Ar by means of a single parameter fit for the total collision rate $\Gamma$.
-We extracted a collision rate of $\Gamma = 0.646(1)\ \text{s}^{-1}$.
-This is compared to a value of 0.664(4) $\text{s}^{-1}$ found by the commonly used method of zero-trap depth extrapolation, a 2.8\% correction that is a result of our model fully taking ensemble loss and heating into account.
-Finally, we report a five-fold increase in the precision of our collision rate extraction from the experimental data.}
+We extracted a collision rate of $\Gamma = 0.649(2)\ \text{s}^{-1}$.
+We further refine our analysis by using monotonic Gaussian process regression to smooth the experimental data, which extracts a collision rate of $\Gamma = 0.646(1)\ \text{s}^{-1}$.
+This is compared to a value of 0.67(1) $\text{s}^{-1}$ found by the commonly used method of zero-trap depth extrapolation, a 3.5\% correction that is a result of our model fully taking ensemble loss and heating into account.
+Finally, we report a five-fold increase in the precision of our collision rate extraction from the experimental data and a ten-fold increase in the precision of our collision rate extraction from the smoothed experimental data.}